- Home

 - Focus on climate change to better inform your business decisions

-Our climate is changing but there's uncertainty about the nature, timing and velocity of specific events and how these will impact us as individuals, organisations and communities.
+Our climate is changing but there’s uncertainty about the nature, timing and velocity of specific events and how these will impact us as individuals, organisations and communities.
 Spending time to consider how climate change may impact our activities, functions and strategies is putting risk management into practice.
 This way of thinking applies to decisions you make at home as well as at work.
-For example, your considering climate change may affect your decisions about where you live or how you consume energy.
+For example, being conscious of climate change will affect decisions about where you live or how you consume energy.

 To find out more about managing the risks presented by climate change, please refer to our topic Using risk management to help you address climate change.